A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Introduction

 Let $Q$ be an acyclic quiver and let $m$ be an integer.
 The cluster category ${\mathcal{C}}_Q$ associated with $Q$ was introduced by Buan, Marsh, Reineke, Reiten and Todorov in \cite{BMRRT} in order to categorify cluster algebras.
 The higher cluster category ${\mathcal{C}}^{(m)}_Q$ of $Q$ defined by Keller in \cite{Kel03} and Thomas in \cite{Tho} plays a role similar to that of cluster categories but with respect to the combinatorics of $m$-clusters, defined by Fomin and Reading in \cite{FR}.
 More precisely, there is a bijection between the $m$-clusters of a root system and the $m$-cluster-tilting objects of the $m$-cluster category.
 Wraalsen, and Zhou, Zhu in their respective papers \cite{W} and \cite{ZZ} also generalized many of the properties of cluster-tilting objects in cluster categories to the case of $m$-cluster-tilting objects in higher cluster categories.
 In particular, any $m$-rigid object $X$ having $n-1$ nonisomorphic indecomposable summands has exactly $m+1$ complements (i.e. nonisomorphic indecomposable objects $Y$ such that $X \bigoplus Y$ is an $m$-cluster-tilting object).

-Cluster categories helped a lot in understanding the link between quiver representations and cluster algebras.
-Unfortunately they are often difficult to understand.
-However, in order to visualise the properties we gave above, a way has been found to simplify the study of these categories.
-The idea was to build a new simple category, from geometric pictures, and to show that it was equivalent to the cluster category.
-Such a geometric description first appeared in the paper \cite{CCS} by Caldero, Chapoton and Schiffler, for $Q$ of type $A_n$ and $m=1$.
+Acyclic cluster categories, as defined in \cite{BMRRT} are orbit categories of bounded derived categories of representations of hereditary algebras.
+It is thus remarkable that some of those categories can be described combinatorially.
+This fact is largely due the theory of Auslander and Reiten.
+Such a geometric description first appeared in the paper \cite{CCS} by Caldero, Chapoton and Schiffler, for a quiver $Q$ of type $A_n$, and for $m=1$.
 It was later generalized to all Dynkin types: in the article of Schiffler \cite{Sch} for type $D_n$ and in the article of Lamberti \cite{L}, in type $E$.
 Then Baur and Marsh generalized this method to higher cluster categories of type $A_n$ (in \cite{BM01}), and of type $D_n$ (in \cite{BM02}).
-They proved that the Auslander-Reiten quiver of the higher cluster category could be realised as a connected component of a category built from the cluster category.
+They proved that the Auslander-Reiten quiver of the higher cluster category could be realized considering elementary moves of so-called $m$-arcs in a polygon for type $A$, and a punctured polygon for type $D$.

 Similar geometric descriptions for Euclidean quivers are not so well-behaved.
-Indeed, the components of the Auslander-Reiten quiver are infinite.
-So we cannot show an equivalence of the same type as for Dynkin quivers.
+Indeed, the components of the Auslander-Reiten quiver are infinite so that the infinite radical of the $m$-cluster category does not vanish.

+Unfortunately, drawing a quiver from an $(m+2)$-angulation did not give coherent results in terms of compatibility.
+To be precise, if $m>1$, then the Gabriel quiver of the $(m+2)$-angulation cannot determine the quiver of the flip of this $(m+2)$-angulation.
+Thus, in order to find back the new quiver corresponding to the flip, Buan and Thomas (cf \cite{BT}) introduced additionnal arrows, and built colored quivers, which means quivers where is associated a number with each arrow.
+This, with the new mutation of colored quivers, can be explicitly described from the mutation of $m$-cluster-tilting objects.

 The case of $m$-cluster categories of type $\tilde{A_n}$ has been treated by Torkildsen in \cite{Tor}.
-Recently, Baur and Torkildsen in \cite{BauTor} have given a complete geometric realization of the cluster category of type $\tilde{A_n}$.
+Recently, Baur and Torkildsen in \cite{BauTor} have given a complete geometric realization of the cluster category of type $\tilde{A_n}$ including the geometric description of the infinite radical.